-Some stories recount that Set was angered by Osiris sleeping with Nepthys, others say it was triggered by a single kick Osiris delivered to Set; either way it caused Set to tear Osiris into pieces, and dump him into the Nile.
+Some stories recount that Set was angered by Osiris sleeping with Nephthys, others say it was triggered by a single kick Osiris delivered to Set; either way it caused Set to tear Osiris into pieces and dump him into the Nile.
 How many pieces?
-Again it differs, the maximum believed to be 42, a single piece of Osiris’s body dispersed through-out the 42 nomes (provinces) that made up Egypt; other sources count twelve.
+Again, it differs, the maximum believed to be 42, a single piece of Osiris’s body dispersed through-out the 42 nomes (provinces) that made up Egypt; other sources count twelve.

 As Set assumed his brother’s throne, darkness fell upon Egypt.
-Isis and Nepthys had abandoned the kingdom in their grief and changed themselves into kites.
+Isis and Nephthys had abandoned the kingdom in their grief and changed themselves into kites.
 They flew through the skies searching for their brother, screeching their cries of sorrow as they went.
-Some say the tears Isis shed for her beloved Osiris became the all important flood waters of the Nile.
+Some say the tears Isis shed for her beloved Osiris became the all-important flood waters of the Nile.

-Eventually Isis and Nepthys found the body of Osiris, and with the help of the gods Thoth and Anubis attempted to restore and reassemble his corpse.
-The magical spells and rituals they use created the first mummy, and became the basis for the afterlife practices of the ancient Egyptians.
+Eventually Isis and Nephthys found the body of Osiris, and with the help of the gods Thoth and Anubis attempted to restore and reassemble his corpse.
+The magical spells and rituals they use created the first mummy and became the basis for the afterlife practices of the ancient Egyptians.